awsdocs/amazon-pinpoint-developer-guide/doc-source/tutorials-importing-data-s3-events.md

 ## Step 7\.2: Test the Triggers<a name="tutorials-importing-data-s3-events-test"></a>

 The last step in setting up the solution that's discussed in this tutorial is to upload a file to the `input` folder in your Amazon S3 bucket\.
-When you do, it triggers the Lambda function that you created in [Step 4](tutorials-importing-data-lambda-function-input-split.md)\.
+Uploading a file triggers the Lambda function that you created in [Step 4](tutorials-importing-data-lambda-function-input-split.md)\.
 When this function finishes running, it creates files in the other folders that you configured event notifications for in the preceding section\.
 After a few minutes, the entire sequence of Lambda functions finishes running, and your Amazon Pinpoint project contains a new segment\.

 **To test the event triggers**